-Unconditional eligibility – an individual who can never use the fixed route service independently.
+Unconditional eligibility – an individual who can never use the fixed-route service independently.

-Conditional eligibility – an individual who can use the fixed route service under certain circumstances.
+Conditional eligibility – an individual who can use the fixed-route service under certain circumstances.
 Feeder service will be provided.

-Companion – A companion is a family member, friend, or business associate who is riding along with the individual with a disability but is not providing personal care services.
-In addition to a personal care attendant, the agency must provide space for one companion accompanying an eligible rider.
+Companions – A companion is a family member, friend, or business associate who is riding along with the individual with a disability but is not providing personal care services.
+In addition to a personal care attendant (PCA), the agency must provide space for one companion accompanying an eligible rider.
 Other additional people accompanying the rider will be accommodated on a “space available” basis.
 People are considered to be accompanying the eligible rider if they are picked up and dropped off at the same locations as the eligible rider.
 Companions must be charged the same fare as the eligible rider and PCA’s must ride free.

-When you schedule trips, you will need to inform the reservationist that you will be traveling with a companion
+When you schedule trips, you will need to inform the reservationist that you will be traveling with a companion.

 Eligibility is determined by 3 factors:

-Individual’s ability to get to/from the bus stop
+Individual’s ability to get to/from the bus stop.

-Individual’s ability to board/exit the bus
+Individual’s ability to board/exit the bus.

-Individual’s cognitive ability to navigate the regular bus system
+Individual’s cognitive ability to navigate the regular bus system.

 ADA Eligibility Objective:

-Eligibility is not based on the disability, but rather the functional inability of a disabled person to use the fixed route service
+Eligibility is not based on the disability, but rather the functional inability of a disabled person to use the fixed route service.

-To determine when and under what circumstances an individual can and cannot use the fixed route service
+To determine when and under what circumstances an individual can and cannot use the fixed-route service.

-Paratransit eligibility is not based on a medical decision
+Paratransit eligibility is not based on a medical decision.

-Objectively identify functional ability
+Objectively identify functional ability.

 GET-A-Lift vehicles are designed to accommodate mobility aids that are up to 48 inches in length, up to 30 inches wide, and which, together with the passenger, weigh up to 600 pounds.
 These size limits are consistent with federal ADA regulations and the “common wheelchair” definition ( 49 C.F.R.
 Section 37.3 2001).
 Not all wheelchairs and mobility aids will fit on a fixed route bus or GET-A-Lift.
 While the accessibility standards for buses are designed to accommodate the majority of power and manual wheelchairs and mobility aids, there will be some that are too large or heavy to fit.
 GET-A-Lift will carry a wheelchair and occupants if: the lift and the vehicle can physically accommodate them, can be boarded and de-boarded safely, does not block the aisles, unless doing so is inconsistent with legitimate safety requirements.

-The applicant’s disability and how it affects their functional ability to use regular bus service is the only criterion used in determining eligibility.
+The applicant’s disability and how it affects their functional ability to use the regular bus service is the only criterion used in determining eligibility.
 Operational issues are not considered in the eligibility process.
 These are issues that affect any individual, whether they suffer from a disability or not.
 Operational issues not used to determine eligibility, include: